mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ## Usage

-`Experimental_CssVarsProvider` is a new experimental provider that attaches all generated CSS variables to the theme and put it in React context.
+`Experimental_CssVarsProvider` is a new experimental provider that attaches all generated CSS variables to the theme and puts them in React's context.
 Children elements under this provider will also be able to read the CSS variables from the theme.

 ```js
 import { Experimental_CssVarsProvider as CssVarsProvider } from '@mui/material/styles';